CALIFORNIA CUSTODY LAWS FOR UNMARRIED PARENTS

 As you navigate California custody laws for unmarried parents, note that two types of custody exist: physical and legal.

-With joint legal custody, both the mother and father can equally share in the decision-making process regarding the child’s medical care, extracurricular activities, schooling, and religion.
+With joint legal custody, the mother and father can equally share in the decision-making process regarding the child’s medical care, extracurricular activities, schooling, and religion.

 - The unmarried parent with physical custody is the one with whom the child will reside regularly.